 As specialists in their field, endodontists can complete over 100 root canal treatments a month.
 This amount of practice enables them to provide the very best care.
 For restorative works that target the appearance and function of severely damaged teeth, their work is truly special.

 Endodontists do not cover general dentistry tasks such as cleaning, scaling, and fillings.
 They are focused almost exclusively on root canal treatments.
 This is why you may still need to visit a general dentist to keep your oral health in great condition.

 However, there are several warning signs and symptoms that suggest an endodontist is required to get your teeth back to full health.
 The most common issues include:

 - Sensitivity to cold or hot liquids

 - Tenderness when chewing

 - Inflammation and gum tenderness

-If any of those issues surface, it’s likely that endodontics will be the most suitable solution for you.
+If any of these issues surface, it’s likely that endodontics is the most suitable solution for you.
 Crucially, you need to act quickly to prevent further damage, get quick pain relief, and put yourself in the best position to gain long-term comfort.